aliasgar1978/facts_finder/docs/u_doc/executions_2.rst

 	#.
 Clean Facts

-		Evaluating the device capture along with the parsed excel file is called Cleaning. it will automatically generate a new excel file suffixed with `-clean`.
+		Evaluating the device capture along with the parsed excel file is called **Cleaning**.

-		Returning cf instance of an CleanFacts object, will have a few properties.

-			* **hostname**: hostname of the device discovered from config
-			* **config**: raw configuration of device. ( for cisco it will be running config, while for juniper it will be set commands configuration )
-			* **dev_type**: detected device type (either `cisco` or `juniper`) string
-			* **clean_file**: new output file name
+		It will automatically generate a new excel file suffixed with `-clean`.

 		.. code:: python